conan-io/docs/reference/config_files/global_conf.rst

 ===========

 The **global.conf** file is located in the Conan user home directory, e.g., *[CONAN_HOME]/global.conf*.
-If it does not already exist, a default blank one will automatically be created when initializing the `CONAN_HOME` folder for the first time.
+If it does not already exist, a default one will automatically be created.

 Introduction to configuration
 -----------------------------